gbmhunter/blog/content/electronics/circuit-design/analogue-filters/filter-tunings/_index.md

 With the above specified, **the transfer function of each filter is fully defined**.

 Now we can finally look at some comparisons.
-The below plot compare the gain response of each filter tuning.
+The below plot compares the gain response of each filter tuning.
 Both axis are logarithmic.
 You can clearly see the Elliptic-tuned filter winning the race.

 {{% figure src="tuning-comparison-gain-db.png" width="600px" caption="Gain comparison of different filter tunings." %}}